 Are you booking travel during a time known for iffy weather conditions?

-In either case, travel insurance could cushion the financial damage if Mother Nature delays or cancels your trip.
+In either case, travel insurance could cushion the financial damage if weather delays or cancels your trip.

 Are you already covered?